ikarabayir/PD_ECG_CNN_Risk/README.md

 * keras-applications        1.0.8
 * keras-base                2.2.4

 # Getting Started

+In this repo, you'll find a pretrained TF model to predict Parkinson’s Disease using 12-Lead, 10 seconds ECG.

 1. Required Python versions and libraries are listed above.
 2. Get the code $ git clone the repo and install the dependencies
 3. For 10 year predicted risk scores and labels, execute the code below in the local repo directory